 Jackson Lake

-Jackson Lake is a popular fishing, kayaking, and wildlife viewing spot with locals.
-The lake sits amidst 840 acres of the Jackson Lake Wildlife Area.
+Jackson Lake is a popular hiking and wildlife-viewing spot for locals.
+The lake/pond sits amidst 840 acres of the Jackson Lake Wildlife Area.

 436 Hwy 170, Farmington, NM